slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

     symbol(")").
 ```

-The rule for values is not used for parsing values (recall that the syntax of values if covered by the syntax of terms), but for checking whether a term is a values (%CHECKME: are terms and values not from different domains? the syntactic and the semantic domain?).
+The rule for values is not used for parsing values (recall that the syntax of values if covered by the syntax of terms), but for checking whether a term is a value (%CHECKME: are terms and values not from different domains? the syntactic and the semantic domain?).
 This is done by passing it the syntax tree of a term (and ignoring the string that this produces); see below.

 ## Evaluation